anjor/website/docs/hire.md

 - Interviewer calibration: hands-on training to align your team

 **Case studies:**

 - [Comand AI](./writing/posts/comand-ai.md): Designed hiring for mission-driven engineers
 - [Northslope Technologies](./writing/posts/smart-win.md): Built bespoke framework defining cultural traits vs role competencies

 ---

 **Interviewing as a Service (IaaS)**
-**On-demand expert interview capacity to scale your team without draining your engineers.**
+> On-demand expert interview capacity to scale your team without draining your engineers.

 Ideal for teams with an established process who need to increase hiring velocity while maintaining a high bar.

+This can also be used to uplevel your interviewer pool.

 **What's included:**

 - Technical and behavioral interviews conducted by Palantir/Google-trained experts
 - Detailed candidate reports with clear hire/no-hire recommendations
 - 24-hour turnaround

 **Why it works:**

 - Frees up hundreds of hours of your senior engineers' time
 - Increases signal quality with unbiased, expert assessments
 - Predictable operational expenditure to scale hiring